 Holland Village MRT station is also on the ‘Harbourfront-end’ of the Circle Line, which means that both students and office workers who frequent the Kent Ridge/Labrador MRT stations are just 6 (3 stops) and 13-minute (6 stops) rides away respectively — excluding walking/waiting times.

-The close proximity of these stations to the condo also go some way in easing transport accessibility as does the presence of the 5N (initially meant for HV’s late night goers) serve as a great means of saving on past midnight private-hire surcharges.
+The close proximity of these stations to the condo also goes some way in easing transport accessibility as does the presence of the 5N (initially meant for HV’s late night goers) serve as a great means of saving on past midnight private-hire surcharges.

 |Key Destinations||Distance From Condo (& Est. Peak Hour Drive Time)|